diffpy/diffpy.labpdfproc/README.rst

 Contact
 -------

-For more information on diffpy.labpdfproc please visit the project `web-page <https://diffpy.github.io/>`_ or email Simon Billinge at sb2896@columbia.edu.
+For more information on diffpy.labpdfproc please visit the project `web-page <https://diffpy.github.io/>`_ or email Prof. Simon Billinge at sb2896@columbia.edu.